 There are four designated Child Protection Officers in school.
-The head teacher is the lead safeguarding designated person.
+The Deputy Head Teacher is the lead safeguarding designated person.
 There is a school policy for child protection, which is regularly updated.
 The governing body has a link governor for child protection.